Wellbeing is a hot topic right now, not only amongst individuals but also within the business world.

 Put simply, wellness in the workplace elevates health and happiness.
 It’s easy to see how this allows employees to be the best version of themselves.
 Indeed, health and productivity go hand-in-hand: the better the staff feel, the more productive their work habits will be.

-Studies have conjured evidence demonstrating the extent of these effects.
-Perhaps the most obvious consequence for employers is the cost of work-related injury and illness, which was estimated to cost Australian employers $10.2 billion in 2005-2006 alone.
-In terms of sick leave, findings show unhealthy workers take up to 9 times more sick leave than healthy workers.
+Studies have demonstrated the extent of these effects.
+Perhaps the most obvious consequence for employers is the cost of work-related injury and illness, which was estimated to cost Australian employers $61.8 billion in the 2018-2019 financial year.
+In terms of sick leave, findings show unhealthy workers take up to nine times more sick leave than healthy workers.

 As employees are the cornerstone of any business, their health is crucial.
 Not only does good workplace wellbeing avoid the aforementioned costs, but it simply makes the business a better place to be.
 Overall, the business is headed for an outstanding reputation, amongst employees and the public alike.